On bifurcations and traction forces on an obstacle in incompressible flow: Numerical methods

 For spatial discretization, the lowest-order Hood--Taylor method is used.
 The mesh results in approximately 200,000 degrees of freedom, with 300 nodes along the cylinder boundary.
 It is a~priori refined around the cylinder, in the near wake, and at the outflow.
 For the deflated continuation, which is described below, we use a~coarser mesh yielding only about 100,000 degrees of freedom to keep the compute expenses of deflated continuation reasonable, but we keep the 300 boundary nodes on the cylinder.
 This resolution has been found sufficient for computing steady states.

 Temporal discretization is carried out using the Crank--Nicolson scheme.
 The time step is chosen to ensure at least 30 steps per oscillation period, resulting in the CFL number below $0.5$.
-To ensure convergence to the global-in-time attractor, each simulation runs for a~minimum of 10 seconds, thus capturing a~sufficient number of temporal oscillation cycles in the computed solution.
-The nonlinear systems are solved using Newton's method, where we employ lagged Jacobians to reduce computational costs; the LU factors computed using MUMPS~\cite{MUMPS:1} are reused over multiple Newton/time steps.
+To observe the long-time behavior, each simulation is run past the initial transient until the lift and drag histories exhibit the persistent regime.
+The required final time depends on the Reynolds number.
+Near the first Hopf bifurcation, the departure from the unstable steady state is slow and longer integrations are needed, whereas for larger Reynolds numbers the oscillations develop much faster.
+The nonlinear systems are solved using Newton's method, where we employ lagged Jacobians to reduce computational costs; the LU factors computed using MUMPS \citep*{MUMPS:1} are reused over multiple Newton/time steps.

-For the convective term $(\mathbf{v} \cdot \nabla)\mathbf{v}$ in unsteady simulations, we employ the EMAC (energy, momentum, and angular momentum conserving) formulation~\cite{Schroeder2017}, which is given by $(\mathbf{v} \cdot \nabla)\mathbf{v} = 2(\nabla \mathbf{v} + (\nabla \mathbf{v})^\top)\mathbf{v} + (\operatorname{div} \mathbf{v})\mathbf{v}$.
-We note that this is essential at especially higher Reynolds numbers, as it not only preserves kinetic energy but also ensures the conservation of both linear and angular momentum at the discrete level; see~\cite[Theorem~2.1]{Schroeder2017}.
+For the convective term $(\mathbf{v} \cdot \nabla)\mathbf{v}$ in unsteady simulations, we employ the EMAC (energy, momentum, and angular momentum conserving) formulation \citep*{Schroeder2017}, which is given by $(\mathbf{v} \cdot \nabla)\mathbf{v} = 2\bigl(\nabla \mathbf{v} + (\nabla \mathbf{v})^\top\bigr)\mathbf{v} + (\operatorname{div} \mathbf{v})\mathbf{v}$.
+We note that this is essential at especially higher Reynolds numbers, as it not only preserves kinetic energy but also ensures the conservation of both linear and angular momentum at the discrete level; see \citep*[Theorem~2.1]{Schroeder2017}.

-For the details on the computation of traction, see \ref{ap:B}.
+For the details on the computation of traction, see \cref{ap:B}.

-For solution of the eingenvalue problem~\eqref{EQ:LinearPerturbation} we employ the Krylov--Schur algorithm~\cite{stewart-2001} as implemented in SLEPc~\cite{Hernandez2005}, with shift-and-invert targeting for vanishing real part.
+For solution of the eingenvalue problem~\eqref{EQ:LinearPerturbation} we employ the Krylov--Schur algorithm~\citep*{stewart-2001} as implemented in SLEPc \citep*{Hernandez2005}, with shift-and-invert targeting for vanishing real part.